andreasabel/haskell-style-guide/haskell-style.md

 ### List Declarations

-Align the elements in the list.
+Align the elements in the list, putting the commata in the front.
 Example:

 ```haskell
 exceptions =